clart-dot-zip/portal/README.md

 ### Privileged Identity Management (PIM)

-The PIM module enables just-in-time elevation to privileged roles (e.g., temporary `root` access) on your dedicated Linux server.
+The refreshed PIM module grants time-bound access to sensitive **portal** features (Git management, application changes, user edits, etc.) instead of issuing root access on a target server.

 Key capabilities:

-- **Server Username Mapping** – each portal user stores a corresponding Linux username.
-- **Role Catalogue** – administrators can activate predefined roles (currently `root`).
-- **Reason & Duration Capture** – activations require a justification and expiry window.
-- **Automated Revocation** – a scheduled task (`php artisan pim:enforce`) removes expired privileges.
+- **PIM Groups** – define reusable group records (name, description, duration window, optional auto-approval).
+- **Permission Catalog** – assign one or more portal permissions (e.g., `git.manage`, `applications.update`, `users.delete`) to each group.
+- **User Assignment** – map PIM groups to portal users; only assigned groups can be activated for that user.
+- **Activation Workflow** – admins capture a reason, duration, and initiator for every activation; activations expire automatically.
-- **Audit History** – every activation/deactivation is recorded with initiator and timestamps.
+- **Audit History** – every activation/deactivation is logged with timestamps, initiator, and resulting status.

 Configuration notes:

-1. Populate the PIM environment variables (see above) so the portal can reach your server over SSH.
-2. Ensure the SSH account can run `usermod`/`gpasswd` (either as root or via `sudo`).
+1. Update `config/pim.php` if you need to seed additional permissions or default groups.
-3. Schedule the enforcement command if you rely on systemd/cron (Laravel's scheduler already runs it every five minutes via `routes/console.php`).
+2. Schedule the enforcement command if you rely on systemd/cron (Laravel's scheduler already runs `php artisan pim:enforce` every five minutes via `routes/console.php`).
-4. For non-production testing, set `PIM_DRY_RUN=true` to bypass real SSH execution while verifying UI flows.
+3. For non-production testing you can disable PIM entirely via `PIM_ENABLED=false`.

-Once configured, administrators will see a new **PIM** tab on the user detail page where they can grant or revoke time-bound access.
+Once configured, administrators will see:

+- A **PIM** tab on the user detail page to assign groups and activate/deactivate access.
+- A dedicated **PIM** dashboard to create/update/delete groups, review permission assignments, and audit activations.

 ## 📖 Usage